History of Vancouver: Asian immigrants

 The most overt expression of this came in the 1907 riots organized by the Asiatic Exclusion League, a group formed under organized labour and inspired by its counterpart in San Francisco.

 Some politicians and publicists promoted and disseminated controversial ideologies through popular books such as H. Glynn-Ward's 1921 The Writing on the Wall and Tom MacInnes’s 1929 The Oriental Occupation of British Columbia.
 Newspapermen such as L. D. Taylor of the Vancouver World and General Victor Odlum of the Star generated a glut of editorials analyzing and warning about the "Oriental menace", as did Danger: The Anti-Asiatic Weekly.

-This determination of British Columbians to secure B.C.'s borders influenced federal politicians to pass immigration laws such as the head tax and the Chinese Exclusion Act.
-What may be called a "climate of fear and hysteria" in the 1920s, culminated in the 'Janet Smith case', in which a Chinese national was accused of killing his young, white, female co-worker.
+This determination of European settlers to secure British Columbia as a "White Man's Province" influenced federal politicians to pass immigration laws such as the head tax and the Chinese Exclusion Act.
+What may be called a "climate of fear and hysteria" in the 1920s culminated in the "Janet Smith case", in which a Chinese national was accused of killing his young, white, female co-worker.
 The evidence for his guilt was perhaps based more on stereotyping than facts.

 Passengers aboard the Komagata Maru in 1914 during an incident that resulted in Indian migrants being denied entry after they arrived to Vancouver.

 A growing population of Indians, primarily from the province of Punjab and of the Sikh religion, were also required to abide by immigration laws starting in 1908, despite the fact that they were subjects of the British Empire.
-This culminated in the 1914 Komagata Maru incident, in which most of 376 immigrants on the Komagata Maru, most of them from the Punjab in India, were not permitted to disembark because they had not complied with immigration laws that required that they come by a continuous passage from their home country.
+This culminated in the 1914 Komagata Maru incident, in which most of 376 immigrants on the Komagata Maru, most of them from Punjab, were not permitted to disembark because they had not complied with immigration laws that required that they come by a continuous passage from their home country.

 A group of residents of Indian origin rallied in support of the passengers.
 After losing a court challenge of the immigration laws, the ship remained in Burrard Inlet while negotiations continued concerning its departure.
 When negotiations dragged on, the head immigration officer in Vancouver arranged an attempt by the Vancouver police and other officials to board the ship, who were repelled by what the Vancouver Sun reported as "howling masses of Hindus".
 Subsequently, the federal government sent a naval ship and after concessions made by the federal Minister of Agriculture, an MP from Penticton, the ship departed.
 After returning to India, twenty of the passengers were shot by police in an incident after they refused to return to Punjab.

 Vice and politics

 The Malahat was a rum-rummer that used Vancouver as its home port during the Prohibition Era of the neighbouring United States.

-Vancouver, was also the home port of the 246 ft.
-Malahat, a five-masted schooner known as the "Queen of Rum Row," maintained an active liquor trade throughout the Prohibition Era of the neighbouring United States, despite efforts to bring Prohibition to Canada.
+Vancouver, was also the home port of the 246 ft Malahat, a five-masted schooner known as the "Queen of Rum Row", maintained an active liquor trade throughout the Prohibition Era of the neighbouring United States, despite efforts to bring prohibition to Canada.